1j01/98/programs/jspaint/README.md

 * Cross-platform
 * Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a measly 50 in Windows 7)
+* Undo history is *nonlinear*, which means if you undo and do something other than redo, the redos aren't destroyed.
+Instead, a new branch in the history tree is created.
+Jump to any point in history with <kbd>Ctrl+Shift+Y</kbd>
-* Autosaves a backup of your image.
-Only one backup tho, which is apparently not enough, because the browser may clear the canvas to free up memory, and you're likely to lose the backup when this happens because it gets overwritten.
-If this happens (canvas becomes a checkerboard), try to undo (a few times), and if that doesn't work, try to refresh the page.
-Remember to save with File > Save!
+* Automatically keeps a backup of your image.
+Only one backup per image tho, which doesn't give you a lot of safety.
+Remember to save with **File > Save** or <kbd>Ctrl+S</kbd>!
+Manage backups with **File > Manage Storage**.
 * Edit transparent images!
 To create a transparent image, go to **Image > Attributes...** and select Transparent, then Okay, and then **Image > Clear Image** or use the Eraser tool.
   Images with *any* translucent pixels will open in Transparent mode.
-* Go to **View > Extras Menu** to enable access to additional features not available in MS Paint
 * Switch themes from the Extras menu
 * Create an animated GIF from the current document history.
   Accessible from the Extras menu or with <kbd>Ctrl+Shift+G</kbd>.